sunlightpolicy/opendatapoliciesstatic/_documents/milwaukee-wi-2016-07-14.md

 Section 2: Governance

-a.
-Implementation of the Open Data Program will be overseen by the Chief Information Officer and the City Information Management Committee, who will work with the city’s departments and divisions to:
+a. <span class="g-oversight-authority">Implementation of the Open Data Program will be overseen by the Chief Information Officer</span>
+<span class="g-oversight-authority">and the City Information Management Committee, who will work with the city’s departments and</span>
+divisions to:

 1. For each city department or division, identify appropriate contact information for a lead open data coordinator who will be responsible for managing that department’s or division’s participation in the Open Data Program;

-2. Oversee the creation of a comprehensive inventory of datasets held by each city department or division which is published to the central open data location and is regularly updated;
+2. <span class="g-data-portals-and-websites">Oversee the creation of a comprehensive inventory of datasets held by each city</span>
+<span class="g-data-portals-and-websites">department or division which is published to the central open data location and is</span>
+regularly updated;

-3. Develop and implement a process for determining the relative level of risk and public benefit associated with potentially sensitive, non-protected information so as to make a determination about whether and how to publish it;
+3. <span class="g-sensitive-information">Develop and implement a process for determining the relative level of risk and public</span>
+<span class="g-sensitive-information">benefit associated with potentially sensitive, non-protected information so as to make a</span>
+<span class="g-sensitive-information">determination about whether and how to publish it;</span>

-4. Develop and implement a process for prioritizing the release of datasets which takes into account new and existing signals of interest from the public (such as the frequency of public records requests), the city's programmatic priorities, existing opportunities for data use in the public interest, and cost;
+4. <span class="g-prioritization">Develop and implement a process for prioritizing the release of datasets which takes into</span>
+<span class="g-prioritization">account new and existing signals of interest from the public (such as the frequency of</span>
+<span class="g-prioritization">public records requests), the city's programmatic priorities, existing opportunities for data</span>
+<span class="g-prioritization">use in the public interest, and cost;</span>

-5. Proactively consult with members of the public, department staff, journalists, researchers, and other stakeholders to identify the datasets which will have the greatest benefit to city residents and civic improvement in Milwaukee if published in a high quality manner;
+5. <span class="g-public-participation">Proactively consult with members of the public, department staff, journalists,</span>
+<span class="g-public-participation">researchers, and other stakeholders to identify the datasets which will have the greatest</span>
+<span class="g-public-participation">benefit to city residents and civic improvement in Milwaukee if published in a high quality</span>
+manner;

-6. Establish processes for publishing datasets to the central open data location, including processes for ensuring that datasets are high quality, up-to-date, are in use-appropriate formats, and exclude protected and sensitive information;
+6. <span class="g-data-quality">Establish processes for publishing datasets to the central open data location, including</span>
+<span class="g-data-quality">processes for ensuring that datasets are high quality, up-to-date, are in use-appropriate</span>
+<span class="g-data-quality">formats, and exclude protected and sensitive information;</span>

-7. Ensure that appropriate Metadata is provided for each dataset in order to facilitate its use;
+7. <span class="g-metadata">Ensure that appropriate Metadata is provided for each dataset in order to facilitate its</span>
+use;

-8. Develop and oversee a routinely updated, public timeline for new dataset publication;
+8. <span class="g-timelines">Develop and oversee a routinely updated, public timeline for new dataset publication;</span>
 and

-9. Ensure that published datasets are available for bulk download, to the extent practicable.
+9. <span class="g-bulk-data">Ensure that published datasets are available for bulk download, to the extent practicable.</span>

-b.
-In order to increase and improve use of the city’s open data, the Chief Information Officer and the City Information Management Committee will actively encourage department and public participation through providing regular opportunities for feedback and collaboration.
-The Chief Information Officer shall investigate establishing an online mechanism to solicit feedback from the public.
+b. <span class="g-public-participation">In order to increase and improve use of the city’s open data, the Chief Information Officer and</span>
+<span class="g-public-participation">the City Information Management Committee will actively encourage department and public</span>
+<span class="g-public-participation">participation through providing regular opportunities for feedback and collaboration.
+The Chief</span>
+<span class="g-public-participation">Information Officer shall investigate establishing an online mechanism to solicit feedback from</span>
+the public.

 Section 3: Central Online Location for Published Data

-a.
-The city will create and maintain a publicly available location on the city's website or in another suitable online location where the city’s published data will be available for download.
+a. <span class="g-data-portals-and-websites">The city will create and maintain a publicly available location on the city's website or in</span>
+<span class="g-data-portals-and-websites">another suitable online location where the city’s published data will be available for download.</span>

-b.
-Published datasets shall be placed into the public domain.
-Dedicating datasets to the public domain means that there are no restrictions or requirements placed on use of these datasets.
+b. <span class="g-open-access">Published datasets shall be placed into the public domain.
+Dedicating datasets to the public</span>
+<span class="g-open-access">domain means that there are no restrictions or requirements placed on use of these datasets.</span>

-c.
-Each published dataset should be associated with contact information for the appropriate manager of that dataset as well as with a file layout or data dictionary that provides information about field labels and values.
+c. <span class="g-metadata">Each published dataset should be associated with contact information for the appropriate</span>
+<span class="g-metadata">manager of that dataset as well as with a file layout or data dictionary that provides information</span>
+<span class="g-metadata">about field labels and values.</span>

 Section 4: Open Data Report and Review

-a.
-Within one year of the effective date of this policy, and thereafter no later than June of each year, the City Information Management Committee shall publish an annual report which will include an assessment of progress towards achievement of the goals of the city’s Open Data policy.
-The goals will relate to the nine points in the governance in Section 2a.
+a. <span class="g-future-review">Within one year of the effective date of this policy, and thereafter no later than June of each</span>
+<span class="g-future-review">year, the City Information Management Committee shall publish an annual report which will</span>
+<span class="g-future-review">include an assessment of progress towards achievement of the goals of the city’s Open Data</span>
+<span class="g-future-review">policy.
+The goals will relate to the nine points in the governance in Section 2a.</span>

-b.
-During the review of the report and at regularly scheduled meetings, the City Information Management Committee should also make suggestions for improving the city’s open data management processes in order to ensure that the city continues to move towards the achievement of the policy’s goals.
+b. <span class="g-future-review">During the review of the report and at regularly scheduled meetings, the City Information</span>
+<span class="g-future-review">Management Committee should also make suggestions for improving the city’s open data</span>
+<span class="g-future-review">management processes in order to ensure that the city continues to move towards the</span>
+<span class="g-future-review">achievement of the policy’s goals.</span>

 Section 5: Open Data Legal Policy